Universal Credit (UC) is a new benefit payment that supports people who are on low incomes or out of work.

 Make sure you have access to the internet

 You will be expected to claim Universal Credit and manage your account online.
 If you need help getting online, your local library can help you to find a course.
 Most libraries and Job Centre Plus offices also have computers which are usually free of charge to use.
+You will also need an email address as codes will be sent there, and for a joint claim your partner will need to use a different email address.

 If you don’t have a computer or laptop, find out where to get online for free on the UK Online website